Getting started with Azure Metrics Explorer

-There are currently two ways to share your metric chart.
-Below are the instructions on how to share information from your metrics charts through Excel and a link.
+There are three ways to share your metric chart.
+See the instructions below on how to share information from your metrics charts using Excel, a link and a workbook.

 Download to Excel

-Click "Share" and select "Download to Excel".
+Select "Share" and "Download to Excel".
 Your download should start immediately.

 Share a link

-Click "Share" and select "Copy link".
+Select "Share" and "Copy link".
 You should get a notification that the link was copied successfully.

 Advanced chart settings

 You can customize chart style, title, and modify advanced chart settings.
-When done with customization, pin it to a dashboard to save your work.
+When done with customization, pin it to a dashboard or save to a workbook to save your work.
 You can also configure metrics alerts.
 Follow product documentation to learn about these and other advanced features of Azure Monitor metrics explorer.

 Submit and view feedback for